frederik-kofoed-marqversen/quantum_computations/simulators/README.md

 # Simulators

 This folder containts tools for simulation of discrete-variable (DV), continuous-variable (CV), and Gottesman–Kitaev–Preskill (GKP) quantum systems.
-These were initially developed for the purpose of investigating computations using GKP qubits for the published article *Impact of Finite Squeezing on Near-Term Quantum Computations Using GKP Qubits* (Manuscript in preparation).
+Initially developed for the purpose of investigating computations using GKP qubits for the published article *Impact of Finite Squeezing on Near-Term Quantum Computations Using GKP Qubits* [arXiv:2507.15955](https://arxiv.org/abs/2507.15955).

 ## Contents